 Why are the eels threatened?

 Further actions to secure eel recovery are urgently needed.
-The Fisheries Secretariat is working with partners, such as the Good Fish Foundation, across its geographical range to make this happen.
+FishSec is working together with a wide network of partners, under the banner of European Eel Alliance, across the eel’s geographical range, in order to make this happen.

 Our focus is: